Sukhoi Su-30MKI: Upgrades

-The Indian Defence Ministry proposed several upgrades for the Su-30MKI to the Indian Parliament, including the fitting of Russian Phazotron Zhuk-AE AESA radars starting in 2012.
+The Indian Defence Ministry proposed several upgrades for the Su-30MKI to the Indian Parliament, including the fitting of Russian Phazotron Zhuk-AE Active electronically scanned array AESA radars starting in 2012.
 During MMRCA trials the Zhuk-AE AESA radar demonstrated significant capabilities, including ground-mapping modes and the ability to detect and track aerial targets.
 At the 2011 MAKS air-show, Irkut chairman Alexy Fedorov offered an upgrade package with an improved radar, and reduced radar signature to the Indian fleet to make them "Super Sukhois".

-In 2012, upgrades of the earlier 80 Su-30MKIs involves equipping them with stand-off missiles with a range of 300 km; a request for information (ROI) was issued for such weapons.
+But the plan for equipping the jets with Russian AESA radar was dropped in favor of phase wise upgradation of the jets with Indian avionics like by equipping the jets with an enlarged variant of Indian made Uttam AESA radar that was developed for the HAL LCA.
+India also started to replace the Russian made fly-by-wire system with an Indian-made Flight Control system and even adopted a new digital RWR (Radar Warning Receiver) to replace the outdated manual Radar Warning Receiver previously used.

 In 2011, India issued a request for information to MBDA for the integration of the Brimstone ground attack missile and the long-range Meteor air-to-air missile.

-In February 2017, it was reported that the planes would be upgraded with AL-41F turbofan engines, same as the ones on Sukhoi Su-35.
+In 2012, upgrades of the earlier 80 Su-30MKIs involved equipping them with stand-off missiles with a range of 300 km; a request for information (ROI) was issued for such weapons.

 In August 2017, the Indian government cleared a proposal of ₹30000 crore to equip the planes with new reconnaissance pods.

-India is planning to increase Su-30MKIs BVR engagement capability by arming its entire fleet with the indigenous Astra BVR missile having a range of 110 km and Israeli Derby after it was found that the R-77 active-radar homing BVR missile has inadequate performance.
-In September 2019, the Astra was in multiple user-trials by Indian Air Force to validate its lethality for the Su-30MKI.
+India is currently increasing the Su-30MKI's Beyond Visual Range (BVR) engagement capability by arming its entire fleet with the indigenous Astra missile having a range of 110 km and the Israeli Derby after it was found that the Russian R-77 active-radar homing BVR missile has inadequate performance.
+In September 2019, the Astra missile was in multiple user-trials by Indian Air Force to validate its lethality for the Su-30MKI.

+Although not initially designed to carry nuclear or strategic weapons, India has considered integrating an air-launched version of the nuclear-capable Nirbhay cruise missile.

+Super Sukhoi project

+In 2024, the Super Sukhoi project — a programme to upgrade IAF's Su-30MKI, considered the backbone of its fleet — was first announced.
+The upgrade included the introduction of AESA radars, long-range weapons and electronic warfare suite (EWS) to the fleet in order to extend its service life by 30 years.
+Additionally, the Su-30MKI will have Suppression of Enemy Air Defenses (SEAD) capabilities along with offensives against ground targets in contested airspace.
+The upgrade is to be carried out by Hindustan Aeronautics Limited (HAL) with the support of Defence Research and Development Organisation (DRDO) and several private companies.
+Overall, 51 systems are to be upgraded including 30 by HAL, 13 by DRDO and 8 by private sector companies.
+The Indian indigenous content shall be increased to 78%.
+The upgrade is to allow the fighter to remain in service beyond 2055.